DeokyunKim/Research_Project/README.md

 ## Translation from Near Infra-Red Image to RGB Image

-I am trying to solve image translation from NIR Images to RGB Images
+I am trying to solve image translation from NIR Images to RGB Images.
+The Key Question is

+1. How can deep neural network infer the color information from NIR Images?

+2. Following question is "shouldn't the same object be inferred from different colors, depending conditions such as weather and time?"

 Patricia L. Suarez, Angel D. Sappa, and Boris X. Vintimilla, [Infrared Image Colorization based on a Triplet DCGAN Architecture](http://openaccess.thecvf.com/content_cvpr_2017_workshops/w3/papers/Suarez_Infrared_Image_Colorization_CVPR_2017_paper.pdf), CVPR 2017 Workshop